AlesUshakou/ProjectCreator/README.md

 python ProjectCreator.py
 ```

 Or use a `ProjectCreator.bat` file launcher.
+Or `ProjectCreator.vbs` for launching without a console.

 ---